-The new generation of large off-shore wind turbines present new challenges to their design, from their extreme strength requirements on their foundations to the very high speed of the wing tips.
-We are mainly concerned with the assessment of aeroelastic effects in the very long (over 100m in diameter) flexible composite blades, in the integration of active load control mechanisms that improve performance and increase fatigue life.
+Large off-shore wind turbines present new challenges to their design, from their extreme strength requirements on their foundations to the very high speed of the wing tips.
+We are mainly concerned with the computational methods for the assessment of aeroelastic effects on rotors and turbines with very long (over 100m) flexible composite blades, in the integration of active load control mechanisms that improve performance and increase fatigue life.
 We seek innovative numerical solutions and modelling strategies to address challenging engineering problems, such as the efficient stabilization of floating wind turbines or physics-based description of dynamic loads in a wind farm environment.
 This links our developments in computational physics at the most fundamental level to real applications where our technologies can prove their worth.

-Sponsors of our research in this area include EPSRC, the National Research Foundation, Singapore, and the Spanish National Centre for Renewable Energy (CENER).
+Sponsors of our research in this area include EPSRC, the European Commission, the National Research Foundation, Singapore, and the Spanish National Centre for Renewable Energy (CENER).

 CONFLEX (Control of Flexible Structures and Fluid-Structure Interactions)

 ConFlex is a Marie Curie training network on advanced methods for control of structures and fluid-structure interactions, involving 10 universities and several affiliated institutions.
 For more details of the projects, please go to the CONFLEX website.

 Farming the ENvironment into the Grid: Big data in Offshore Wind -

 This project investigated computational strategies capable of handling the complex interactions between the local atmosphere, farm aerodynamics, and turbine response in offshore wind farms.
 They can enable a substantial reduction in the cost of energy in offshore wind by exploiting: high-fidelity optimization of array design and operation, tailored to a specific site and able to deal with realistic marine atmospheric boundary layer conditions, in particular the very slow dissipation of rotor wakes.
 More information at Imperial's Energy Future Lab FENGBO-WIND webpage.

 MAXFARM (MAXimizing wind Farm Aerodynamic Resource via advanced Modelling)